Stanley Girard Schlarman

-Stanley Girard Schlarman (born July 27, 1933) is an American prelate of the Roman Catholic Church.
+Stanley Girard Schlarman (July 27, 1933 – April 28, 2025) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Dodge City in Kansas from 1983 to 1998 and as an auxiliary bishop of the Diocese of Belleville in Illinois from 1979 to 1983.

 Biography

 Early life

 Stanley Schlarman was born on July 27, 1933, in Belleville, Illinois, to Cletus and Dorothy (née Lindow) Schlarman.
 His great-uncle, Bishop Joseph H. Schlarman, served as bishop of the Bishop of Peoria from 1930 to 1951.
 Stanley Schlarman attended St. Henry's Preparatory Seminary in Belleville before furthering his studies at the Pontifical Gregorian University in Rome.

 Priesthood

-Schlarman was ordained to the priesthood for the Diocese of Belleville in Rome by Archbishop Luigi Traglia on July 13, 1958.After returning to Illinois, Schlarman served as a teacher, guidance counselor, and principal at Mater Dei High School in Breese, Illinois.
-During his tenure at the high school, he was also a part-time associate pastor, director of the Don Bosco Latin School for prospective seminarians in Chicago, and pastor of a small parish.
+Schlarman was ordained to the priesthood for the Diocese of Belleville in Rome by Archbishop Luigi Traglia on July 13, 1958.
+After returning to Illinois, Schlarman served as a teacher, guidance counselor, and principal at Mater Dei High School in Breese, Illinois.
+During his tenure at the high school, he was also a part-time associate pastor, director of the Don Bosco Latin School for prospective seminarians in Aviston, Illinois, and pastor of a small parish.

 Schlarman obtained his Master of Education degree, with a concentration on counseling and guidance, from St. Louis University in St. Louis, Missouri.
 He also attended Southern Illinois University in Edwardsville, Illinois.
 After serving as chaplain to a local Catholic hospital, Schlarman became a pastor in St. Rose Township, Illinois, and later in Cairo, Illinois.

 While still at Mater Dei, Schlarman did catechetical work and ministered to mentally and physically challenged children at the Warren G. Murray Developmental Center in Centralia, Illinois.
 He was the founding director of the Teens Encounter Christ (TEC) program in the diocese a member of the diocesan mediation board, the Priests Personnel Board, and the Senate of Priests.